You can make visuals yourself without spending hours waiting for a designer to help.

-Intuitive free screen recorder with a built-in audio and video editor.
+Free Cam is an intuitive free screen recorder with a built-in audio and video editor.
 Fast upload to YouTube.

 Very feature-rich for a free tool, but works only on Windows.

-Free color matching tools
+Free color-matching tools

 If you’re not a designer, picking colors can be tricky.
 Here are a few websites with free tools that may be useful.